what to do to limit the impact in cold weather?

 Finally, there is a particular phenomenon which affects certain electric cars which cannot keep their battery hot enough if the outside temperature is too cold, even after several hours of driving: the fast charge will be degraded, sometimes dramatically.

-With vehicles that claim to charge at a power exceeding 200 kW, plugging into a fast charger in the cold of winter can turn into an experience far from the manufacturer’s promises.
+With vehicles that claim to charge at a power exceeding 200 kW, plugging into a fast charger in the cold of winter can turn into an experience that is far from the manufacturer’s promises.

 Best practices for winter

-As you will understand now, consumption may soar, regenerative braking will be limited, and the charging power will not be optimal.
+As you will now understand, consumption may skyrocket, regenerative braking will be limited, and charging power will not be optimal.
 But is this for all that inevitable?
 What can be done to limit these disappointments?

 Most electric vehicles allow you to pre-condition the passenger compartment, and in some cases the battery, ensuring you enjoy nominal operation even in freezing weather.
 In practice, you define a start time and the heating will start a few minutes before, so that you do not have to spend the energy necessary to warm up the cabin.